milosveljkovic1992/zak/README.md

 ### `npm run format`

-Runs `prettier --write` script and applies the code formatting styles set in .prettierrc.json to all files that are not included in .prettierignore.
+Runs `prettier --write .` script and applies the code formatting styles set in .prettierrc.json to all files that are not included in .prettierignore.

 ### `npm run eject`